Republican governors lead attack on Biden vaccine mandate - NewsBreak

 Republican governors lead attack on Biden vaccine mandate

-Nov 5 (Reuters) - Republican governors are expected to sue on Friday to stop the Biden administration’s requirement that nearly 2 million U.S. employers get workers tested or vaccinated for COVID-19, saying it trampled civil liberties.
+Nov 5 (Reuters) - Republican governors began filing lawsuits on Friday to stop the Biden administration's requirement that nearly 2 million U.S. employers get workers tested or vaccinated for COVID-19, saying it trampled civil liberties.

-“The federal government can’t just unilaterally impose medical policy under the guise of workplace regulation,” DeSantis said at a press conference.
+"The federal government can't just unilaterally impose medical policy under the guise of workplace regulation," Florida Governor Ron DeSantis said at a press conference on Thursday.

+The lawsuit by the three states, as well as two trade groups, two private companies and two schools, said the mandate exceeded the administration's legal authority and conflicted with the First Amendment of the U.S. Constitution and with the Religious Freedom Restoration Act.

-The Republican governors of Indiana, Iowa and Nebraska also vowed to challenge the move in court.
+The Republican governors of more than a dozen other states also vowed to challenge the mandate in court and several cases were filed by private employers.

-The regulation was implemented as a rarely used emergency rule from OSHA, or Occupational Safety and Health Administration, the federal workplace regulator.
+The regulation was implemented as a rarely used emergency rule from the Occupational Safety and Health Administration, the federal workplace regulator.

 "Biden just announced his plan to wield OSHA to mandate vaccines on private businesses," Texas Attorney General Ken Paxton, a Republican, wrote on Twitter on Thursday.
 "I'm announcing my plan to sue him once this illegal, unconstitutional regulation hits the Federal Register."

-Texas is among the Republican-led states which have issued executive orders or enacted laws that ban COVID-19 vaccine mandates or prevent employers from seeking an employee’s vaccination status.
+Texas is among the Republican-led states that have issued executive orders or enacted laws that ban COVID-19 vaccine mandates or prevent employers from seeking an employee's vaccination status.

 OSHA said the rule takes precedence over conflicting state laws.
-It will go into effect on Friday when it is due to be published in the federal register.
+It will take effect on Friday when it is due to be published in the federal register.

-At least two lawsuits were initiated against the mandate on Thursday, one by Phillips Manufacturing & Tower and Sixarp LLC and the other by Bentkey Services LLC, which owns The Daily Wire, a conservative media company.
-Both were filed in the 6th U.S. Circuit Court of Appeals in Cincinnati.

 Responding to opponents of the rule, a senior administration official said OSHA clearly has the authority to act to protect workers from health and safety hazards.
 COVID-19 has killed more than 745,000 people in the United States.